 So, let’s start with the definition.
 Most people would define trauma as only those events that are very severe, like physical or sexual abuse.
-However, after years of research and study, I have concluded that trauma is any life experience that creates a harmful or hurtful emotional experience.
+However, I have concluded that trauma is any life event that creates a harmful or hurtful emotional experience.
 I have concluded this because of what happens to us when we have negative emotional experiences.
 Even the slightest emotional injury creates a very damaging response to the individual, regardless of race, gender, or socioeconomic status.
-Those responses create lifelong negative consequences that impact a person’s relatonships, careers, hobbies, friendships, families, and health. in short, the scars of life can all be traced back to an original hurtful emotional event in a person’s childhood.
+Those responses create lifelong negative consequences that impact a person’s relationships, careers, hobbies, friendships, families, and health.
 Most of society has minimized this fact to our great detriment.
 I would like to change that.

 2: What happens to us during trauma

 As Bessel van der Kolk, a leading expert on trauma, says, ‘Trauma produces a recalibration of the brain’s alarm system, an increase in stress hormone activity, and alterations in the system that filters relevant information from irrelevant.‘ This is the fight or flight system.
 For example, The brain’s alarm system or fight or flight response activates when we experience something new, For example, a possible new definition for trauma?
 Our brain and body are repeatedly having a chemical reaction to even the slightest emotional event.

 Any stressful or fearful event actually changes the physical makeup of who we are.
 This is why I define them as traumatic because they alter us.
 And the more we experience them, the more the brain and body degrade.

 Peter Levine, another powerhouse in this field of expertise, says